 Is LendingTree Safe?

-Common Complaints & Praises
+Common Complaints and Praises

-As dire as all this sounds, many customers are perfectly happy using LendingTree.
-It does provide convenience for financing options and the majority of its interactions complete without issue.
-According to Consumer Affairs, LendingTree scores 3.8/5 with a 35% 5/5 rating.
-People satisfied with LendingTree cite the website’s ease of use, convenience, and finance option choices as the top reasons for their positive experience.
+Many customers are perfectly happy using LendingTree; it provides the convenience of comparing several financing options, and the majority of its transactions complete without issue.
+Customers score LendingTree at an average of about 3.8/5 on ConsumerAffairs.
+People satisfied with LendingTree cite the website’s ease of use, convenience, and finance options as the top reasons for their positive experience.